Connect to FTP servers from workflows in Azure Logic Apps

 For example, you can include the File content output from the Get file content action.
 To find this output, follow these steps:

-1. In the Get file content action, click inside the Body box so that the dynamic content list opens.
+1. In the Get file content action, select inside the Body box to show the input options.
+Select the lightning icon to open the dynamic content list.
+From this list, under Get file content, select File content.

-3. In the dynamic content list, under Get file content, select File Content.
+2. In the dynamic content list, under Get file content, select File content.

-The Body property now references the File Content action output.
+The Body property now contains the File content action output.

 4. Save your logic app workflow.